-After almost 25 years of product brand name development and over 1,500 client engagements, we’ve learned that even the best new brand name ideas still have to be sold to the client.
+After almost 25 years of being a product naming agency, helping with brand name development, and over 1,500 client engagements, we’ve learned that even the best new brand name ideas still have to be sold to the client.
 Why?
 Because most clients, through no fault of their own, don’t know how to evaluate a new name.

 Here are the biggest mistakes we’ve seen some companies make when evaluating new names. :